 Table A2 in the Annex presents the number of individuals reporting receipt of each of the listed income sources in the 2015 LCMS.
-No external validation statistics are currently available for the 2015 year.
+No alternative external validation statistics are currently available.

 Aggregate amounts of different kinds of market income reported in the input dataset